How to Become a CPA in Nevada 2026

 11. CPA License Renewal

 Nevada CPA’s annual permit to engage in the practice of public accounting expires every year on December 31st.
 The permits must be renewed and postmarked by January 31st.
-To renew, complete the renewal form and submit it online via the board’s website.
+The current renewal fee is $175, and a $150 late fee applies after January 31.